• Skip to main content

 Admission

-Cost of entry to Miramont Castle is mid range, with free admission for children below three years old, active duty military with ID, and active fire fighters with ID.
-Tea packages at the Queenโ€™s Parlour Tearoom are on the higher side per person as it is a one of a kind experience.
+The cost of entry to Miramont Castle is mid-range, with free admission for children below three years old, active duty military with ID, and active firefighters with ID.
+Tea packages at the Queen’s Parlour Tearoom are on the higher side per person, as it is a one-of-a-kind experience.

-In the off season, Miramont Castle is open Tuesday to Sunday from 10am to 4pm.
-After Memorial Day weekend through Labor Day, it is open daily from 9am to 5pm.
-The Tea Room opens Tuesday to Sunday from 11am to 3pm off season and open daily at the same hours during peak season.
+In the off-season, Miramont Castle is open Tuesday to Sunday from 10 am to 4 pm.
+After Memorial Day weekend through Labor Day, it is open daily from 9 am to 5 pm.
+The Tea Room opens Tuesday to Sunday from 11 am to 3 pm off-season and open daily at the same hours during peak season.

 Miramont Castle Museum, CO.
 Photo: facebook.com.miramontcastlemuseum